darkmatter08/toy-models-for-superposition/README.md

 each column = bias vector = bias = (num_of_feat,)
 accross different sparsity levels: 1-S = 0.1 means only 10% of the features appear at a time.
 White = Zero value, 0
-Blue = positive value 1.3,
+Blue = positive value 1.3
 Red = negative value -1.3

 ![Two Weight Linear Net Image](src/superposition/viz/03_all_sparsity_two_weight.png)

-On the left, when data is not sparse and all features appear, the network only learned the identity matrix
-where the middle 4 diagonals are all blue.
-This means only 4 out of 20 input features where learned as the rest of the matrices are white(empty).
-The bias is positive for the 16 features that are not learned.
-For these 16 features, the network always predicts they exist eventhough they may not.
+The main difference between the Two Weight Linear Net and the transposed One Weight Linear Net is that the red values

-Going towards the right, sparsity increases to 99.9%, the matrices become more red.
-This represents some superposition.
+cluster towards the upper diagonal when sparsity increases from left to right.
-The bias also becomes negative to offset some correlated features.

-The right most chart learns almost 18 out of 20 input features when sparsity is 0.001.
+The right most chart learns all of the 20 input features when sparsity is 0.001.

+# Conclusion

 This repo shows that if two conditions:
 1. features are sparse,